softwareengel/Obsidian/_posts/2024-03-08_DaleCanegie.md

 ---
-Title: Dale Carnegie, How to Win Friends and Influence People
+title: Dale Carnegie, How to Win Friends and Influence People
 tags:
   - SoftSkill
 Date: 2024-03-08